sertansenturk/otmm_score_structure_experiments/README.md

 This repository contains the experiments to find the optimal melodic and lyrics similarity threshold, conducted in the paper:

 Şentürk, S., & Serra X. (2016).
 A method for structural analysis of Ottoman-Turkish makam music scores.
-In Proceedings of 6th International Workshop on Folk Music Analysis, (pp. XX–XX)., Dublin, Ireland.
+In Proceedings of 6th International Workshop on Folk Music Analysis, (pp. 39-46)., Dublin, Ireland.

 For the details of the experiments, please refer to the paper.
 Please cite the publication above in any work using these experiments.